 There’s a good chance that if the Kentucky Derby is on your radar at all, you probably buy into the idea that “no one watches horse racing,” so you don’t watch horse racing.
 But that’s an easy way to go through life missing a bunch of cool stuff.
 After all, no one really cared about Iron Man until Iron Man was in every movie.
 Including Moonlight and Fences.

 Horse racing, though, can be anything you want it to be—a high-society garden party, a gigantic outdoor dive bar, a low-key picnic spot, a petting-and-betting zoo, a skill game that takes the sharpest and most analytic minds to crack, or a glorious open-air keno parlor that puts up fresh numbers every 30 minutes.

-About 170,000 people went to Churchill Downs in Louisville, Kentucky for the Derby the last two years.
+About 170,000 people went to Churchill Downs in Louisville, Kentucky for the Derby the last few years.
 Those folks in the South know a thing or two.
-And with Derby Day fast approaching—Saturday, May 6—this is your chance to dip your toe into the Sport of Kings.
+And with Derby Day fast approaching, this is your chance to dip your toe into the Sport of Kings.

 Mastering the Ceremonies

 Let’s start with the easiest part of all this: the parties.
 The Race & Sports Book will be front-and-center for your Derby Day pleasure.
 Mint juleps are, of course, the drink of choice, and they’ll be flowing in Louisville, which is where you should be taking your fashion cues: For men, seersucker is the way to go, although white linen works as well.
 For the ladies, dresses and hats, bigger the better.
 You don’t need to be trackside to dress like it, and frankly, you won’t even be the weirdest dressed on The Strip for an average Saturday.
 The atmosphere starts festive, and builds to a frenzy when it’s nearly post time.